Javascript library

 The unique identifier of asset (asset.id

-) is generated from the hash
+) gets generated from the hash

 of name